iot-lab/iot-lab.github.io/README.md

     bundle exec jekyll serve

 This restricts your Ruby environment to only use gems set in your `Gemfile`.

+To take drafts post into account, use the `--drafts` option.

 You can also add livereload for hot-reloading the browser page when the sources change:

     bundle exec jekyll serve --livereload